influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 {{% note %}}
 ##### Important notes about providing user credentials
-- The user value must be wrapped in double quotes if it starts with a digit, is an InfluxQL keyword, contains a hyphen and or includes any special characters, for example: `!@#$%^&*()-`
+- The user value must be wrapped in double quotes if it starts with a digit, is an InfluxQL keyword, contains a hyphen, or includes any special characters (for example: `!@#$%^&*()-`).
 - The password [string](/influxdb/v1.8/query_language/spec/#strings) must be wrapped in single quotes.
   Do not include the single quotes when authenticating requests.
   We recommend avoiding the single quote (`'`) and backslash (`\`) characters in passwords.
   For passwords that include these characters, escape the special character with a backslash (e.g. (`\'`) when creating the password and when submitting authentication requests.
 - Repeating the exact `CREATE USER` statement is idempotent.
   If any values change the database will return a duplicate user error.
   See GitHub Issue [#6890](https://github.com/influxdata/influxdb/pull/6890) for details.

 ###### CLI example
 ```sql